 Orthorexia appears to be motivated by health.
 There are underlying motivations however, which can include:

 - escape from fears

 - improving self-esteem

 What Is The Treatment for Orthorexia?

 Treatment begins with a safe and supportive environment that is found only in a small, holistic treatment center such as Mirasol.
 The staff at Mirasol is caring and compassionate and understand the difficulties that the client is facing and help the client delve into the underlying issues that contribute to orthorexic thoughts and beheaviors.

-Orthorexia is generally treated with psychotherapy, medication, or preferably with neurofeedback.
+Orthorexia is generally treated with psychotherapy or medication.

 - Psychotherapy: A type of psychotherapy called cognitive behavior therapy is especially useful for treating OCD.
 It teaches a person different ways of thinking, behaving, and reacting to situations that help him or her feel less anxious or fearful without having obsessive thoughts or acting compulsively.